dewetblomerus/dewetblomerus.github.io/_posts/2023-05-05-phoenix-project-book.md

 ### Who would I recommend it to?

-If you work in software, nad your technical abilities are no longer the limiting factor (bottleneck or constraint in factory terms) to how much value you can create, then I highly recommend this book.
+If you work in software, and your technical abilities are no longer the limiting factor (bottleneck or constraint in factory terms) to how much value you can create, then I highly recommend this book.